-This beautiful and important cleansing instrument was made by a shaman friend from the Quechua tribe in Rio Napo Province Ecuador
+This natural rattle of bundled leaves was made by a shaman friend from the Quechua tribe in Rio Napo Province Ecuador.

-This rattle is used in ayahuasca ceremonies when icaros are sung to help call for spirit helpers.
+This rattle is used in ayahuasca ceremonies when icaros are sung to help call for spirit helpers and to carry the rythm.

 Also used for Cleansing (Chi Banishment)